-The Castle is on a steep outcrop and topped with an impressive tower called the Belforte, which offers incredible views of Vernazza.
+The medieval Castle is on a steep outcrop and topped with an impressive Italian landmark, the tower of Belforte, which offers incredible views of Vernazza.
 The walk to the castle is uphill and with lots of steps so be prepared!

 Where to stay in Vernazza

-If you do want some luxury, take a look at the MaDa Charm Apartments Terrace & Carugio it provides sea views, free wifi, and all the modern conveniences such as air conditioning, and full kitchen with cooking facilities.
+If you do want some luxury, take a look at the MaDa Charm Apartments Terrace & Carugio it provides sea views, views of Vernazza beach and small harbor, free wifi, and all the modern conveniences such as air conditioning, and a full kitchen with cooking facilities.

 The location is superb as it is within walking distance of the train station but a little higher up in the village and has stunning views over the harbor.

-Centrally located below Doria Castle and a short walk from the train station the hotel has jaw-dropping views of the Ligurian sea and the village the hotel is comprised of 3 buildings.
+Centrally located below Doria Castle and the Belforte bastion, and a short walk from the train station, the hotel has jaw-dropping views of the Ligurian sea and the village.
+The hotel is comprised of 3 buildings.
 There is free wifi in public areas and each room comes with fans.
 The Hotel is steps from a tiny sandy beach and there are lots of hiking trails nearby.

 Vintage Apartment is a centrally located self-catering apartment a short walk from the train station and main street.
 It sleeps up to five and has all the modern conveniences from air conditioning to wifi.
-It has a full kitchen and living room and is modern, clean, and spacious.
+It has city views, a full kitchen, and a living room and is modern, clean, and spacious.

 If you are looking for a “budget” in the area it can be tough to find but Ventu de Ma Sea View which is located beachfront is pretty good.
-It has a lovely little terrace, free wifi and the sea views are fabulous.
+It has a lovely little terrace, and free wifi, and the sea views are fabulous.

-Located in very centrally the Elisabetta is a small room with private facilities but be prepared for a good climb up a series of narrow alleyways and stairs to the property.
-There are superb views of the town and sea and the bedrooms do have terraces with sea views.
-There is free wifi, a compact kitchen that has all you need for self-catering.
+Located in the center of Vernazza, Elisabetta is a small room with private facilities but be prepared for a good climb up a series of narrow alleyways and stairs to the property.
+There are superb views of the town and the ocean and the bedrooms do have terraces with sea views.
+There is free wifi, and a compact kitchen that has all you need for self-catering.

 A great option for families and it offers a concierge service.
 The family suite is huge by Italian standards and has a beautiful balcony, free wifi, and a fully functional kitchen.

-There are so many things to do in the Cinque Terre, Italy.
-See all of the best things to do in the Cinque Terre, from Get Your Guide here
+- There are so many things to do in the villages of Cinque Terre, Italy.
+See all of the best things to do in the Cinque Terre, from Get Your Guide here.